 The coffee table book is probably a more important part of home decor than you might realize.
 You should start thinking about coffee table books as the icing on the cake or the cherry on top of your sundae.
 You’re using your living room to proudly display something that’s a part of you in a way that might draw the interest of others.

 Before smartphones took over our lives, coffee table books were the only thing we had to ignore each other during our everyday conversations.
 The nerdy coffee table books in the list below are some of the coolest additions to your collection of cool stuff, and they’ll be sure to amuse your guests.

-So without further ado, here are the 10 best coffee table books nerds will love:
+Find the best coffee table books for nerds below:

 1 What If?
 Serious Scientific Answers to Absurd Hypothetical Questions

 You might have heard the name Randall Munroe in your travels, as he’s the creator of the wildly popular webcomic xkcd.
 He’s also the creator behind the hilarious and informative What If?
 Serious Scientific Answers to Absurd Hypothetical Questions.
 The book answers ridiculous questions like how fast can you hit a speed bump while driving and live and if there were a robot apocalypse, how long would humanity last?
 It’s filled with comedic gold that will amuse you and your guests.

 2 Star Wars: The New Essential Guide to Weapons & Technology

 Author: W. Haden Blackman

 ThinkGeek is well known for their awesome products, and one of the cool things to buy from them is Star Wars: The New Essential Guide to Weapons & Technology.
 It’s an inside look into all of the weapons and technology of the Star Wars universe, featuring profiles of over 100 weapons and 100 other cool gadgets.
 It’s one of the best gifts for nerds, too, as everyone loves Star Wars.
 See more books from ThinkGeek here.